 According to a HIMSS Analytics Survey, over 84% of healthcare organizations are already using cloud technology.
 The migration from on-premise-based storage to the cloud or hybrid model continues to gain market acceptance, and data needs are demanding it.

-The global adoption for cloud services in healthcare could jump from $3.73 billion in 2015 to nearly $9.5 billion by 2020.
+The global adoption for cloud services in healthcare could jump from $3.73 billion to nearly $9.5 billion by 2020.

 The growing adoption of the cloud for data storage, analytics and application development serve as security threats for EHRs.